 For visitors to downtown Orlando’s arts, culture and dining scene, there's a free bus circulator called LYMMO, offering guests rides along a three-mile loop in the heart of downtown.

 For Universal Orlando Resort, check out this help height chart for Universal Studios Florida and Islands of Adventure.

 As a family rule, we go to the attraction’s website before we visit the parks – that way there's no disappointment when we reach the park.
 I can assure you that it is a sad day for a kid who is hopefully standing under that ruler – only to discover he or she cannot ride as his or her big brother or sister breezes by.
 The tears can be avoided by knowing the requirements ahead of time.
 In general, 48 inches is the standard height requirement for the larger coasters.

 A: Many people don't know this, but Best Friends Pet Care at Walt Disney World offers daytime and overnight boarding as well as special services like extra walks, cuddle time and ice cream breaks.
 You can even stop by and visit your pet during the day or before bedtime each night.

 Accommodations are available for other critters such as rabbits, ferrets, small rodents, birds and non-venomous snakes (provided guests supply a carrying case).
 All animals are required to have up-to-date vaccinations; puppies and kittens must be old enough to have received a full set of the required vaccinations before boarding.

 A: First, most resorts and hotels have swimming pools.
 My suggestion is to hit the theme parks early and then go back to the pool during the midday hours when the sun is at its strongest.
 Then, return to the parks at night to enjoy the beautiful summer nights.

-Universal Studios Orlando has some great cool-down spots as well, where visitors can enjoy indoor, air-conditioned shows like Blue Man Group, which is a separately ticketed event.
+Universal Studios Orlando has some great cool-down spots as well, where visitors can enjoy indoor, air-conditioned shows.